To start printing successfully, take time to learn and use PreForm software to setup each model and ensure a successful print.

 Layout or Translate

-Configure prints across the build platfrom before sending the job to print.
+Configure prints across the build platform before sending the job to print.
 Use the toolbar, or move any model by clicking and dragging a selected part.
 Click the “Layout” icon or press the “L” key to reorient your view so that you look down on the build platform from above.
 From any tool, move the model around by clicking and dragging the four-directional arrow or any part of the model outside of the sphere.
 Choosing “Layout All” or “Layout Selected” will allow PreForm to recommend a layout for the current file set.

-While in Layout mode, you can make one or more copies of the selected model by using the Duplicates button.
+While in Layout mode, you can make one or more copies of the selected model by using the Duplicates feature.
 You can print as many models as will fit on the build platform.
 You can also use other PreForm features above to set a different size or alignment in the build area for each copy.